WestHighMath/WestHighMath.github.io/_posts/2018-12-26-limits_continued.md

 \lim_{x \to 2} x^2 = 4
 $$

 you might start becoming suspicious.
 Isn't a limit just the y-value of the function at a given x-value?, you might ask.
-If I give you more examples, like
+Let's see some more examples, like

 $$
 \lim_{x \to 3} x^2 = 9